 Your income If your family depends on your income, you should factor this into your calculation.
 To keep things simple, you might choose to multiply your income by a number of years to calculate the total sum of your life insurance.
 Even if you don’t work, think about the impact your death could have on your family.
 For example, if you’re a stay-at-home parent could your partner afford the additional childcare costs required or would they have to give up work to look after the children?

 If you are employed it’s worth checking whether you have a death in service package — this is a benefit where your employer will pay out a multiple of your salary if you pass away while you’re under their employment.
-If you do have a death in service benefit you can deduct this amount from your life insurance cover to save money on your premiums.
+Where you do have a death in service benefit you can deduct this amount from your life insurance cover to save money on your premiums.

 Your debts One of the main reasons people take out life insurance is to cover their mortgage payments in the event of their death.
 In fact, many mortgage providers require applicants to take out life insurance as part of the house buying process.
 Think about how much you owe on your mortgage and any other major debts, and consider this when choosing how much cover you need.
 If you only want to cover your mortgage payments, you may want to consider decreasing term insurance.
 This reduces the amount you’re covered for (as well as your premiums) as your mortgage debt goes down.